rlinsdev/42-CPP/README.md

 * An assignment operator (=)

+### Inheritance
+Inheritance is the means by which you can create new classes by reusing and expanding on existing class definitions.
+Inheritance is also fundamental to making polymorphism possible,
+_protected__: members of a base class is accessible from within the derived class, but protected from outside interference

 ## CPP00-Ex00 - Megaphone
 Create a small program named **megaphone** that takes strings as parameters and outputs them in uppercase.
 This is an introduction to stdio streams and the string class.